24/7 Emergency Services

 Complex Installation

 Heat pump systems are rarely installed without experts.
 Additionally, systems like geothermal heat pumps require a lot of work to install.
-Our skilled specialists from Lightfoot Mechanical can help with the installation for residents in and around Weatherford.
+Our skilled specialists from Lightfoot Plumbing, Heating, Air & Electrical can help with the installation for residents in and around Weatherford.

 Overall, heat pumps are the most affordable and effective way to manage both heating and cooling in your building.
 They are also more environmentally friendly as they lessen dependency on fossil fuels.
 If you’re upgrading from a conventional HVAC system to a heat pump, rely on our experts.
 We perform a complete array of HVAC, electrical, and plumbing services.
 Contact us today to perform heat pump installation, repairs, and more.